8 Best Latte Machine Reviews (+ a Buying Guide)

 This semi-automatic machine was made with both great coffee and happy consumers in mind.
 The price means you’re getting high-quality parts, but it also comes with clever little additions like special “no-slip” feet that keep the machine from moving.
 Plus, the built-in conical burr grinder means you don’t need to buy a separate grinder.
 Or, worse yet, to buy pre-ground coffee to make your espresso.
 With this machine you grind every cup before brewing..

-Other excellent features include digital temperature control and dose-control grinding (between 19 and 22 grams per dose) for adjusting coffee flavor.
+Other excellent features include digital temperature control and dose-control grinding (between 19 and 22 grams per dose) for adjusting coffee flavour.
 Also, a grind size control lets you customize for the level of crema you desire.
 The low-pressure pre-infusion cycle precedes a brew cycle that operates at the recommended 9 bars of pressure for optimum espresso extraction.
 It also has a separate hot water dispenser for pre-heating your latte cup or making tea or other hot beverages.

 More important to latte lovers, however, is the quality 360-degree swivel-action steam wand.